-I disassembled the cart to make it easier to paint.
+I disassembled the cart, making it easier to paint.
 I knew my plan was to paint the legs in one color and the shelves in a different color so separating the pieces saved me a lot of taping.

-The casters were in good shape and I didn’t want them painted so I taped off the casters and started spray painting the legs in gold.
-I used Valspar Metallic spray paint in Brilliant Gold #66009.
+The casters were in good shape and I didn’t want them painted so I taped off the casters and started spray painting the legs in gold; Valspar Metallic spray paint in Brilliant Gold #66009.

-And then I spray painted the three shelves in white.
-I also used Valspar Spray Paint, in Satin White #85001.
+I spray painted the three shelves in white; Valspar Spray Paint, in Satin White #85001.
 This is a primer and paint in one so it helps with coverage.